Task Force on Israel-Palestine

 Palestinian to Israeli

 "We understand why the state of Israel is important to you.
-We understand that the Jews - as a people- have a right to self-determination and to rule themselves under their own national institutions.
-We are fully aware of the persecution that Jews suffered throughout history and the necessity of having a safe haven for Jews.
+We understand that the Jews - as a people- have a right to self-determination and to rule themselves under their national institutions.
+We are fully aware of the persecution that Jews suffered throughout history and the necessity of having a haven for Jews.
 We mourn your losses, we are pained by your pain and we want a future with no losses and no pain due to this conflict.
 We recognize that because of desperation and self-defense, both sides committed atrocities that should never be repeated.
 We also understand that Jews have historical and religious ties to the land of Israel/Palestine.
 We believe that every Jew shall have the right to move to Israel and become a citizen immediately.
 We also welcome Jews to live with us in our cities, towns and villages.
 We want the Palestinians and Israelis to live together as neighbors, friends and countrymen.
 In return, what we want is freedom, liberty and equality for the Palestinians.
 Will you meet us half way?"

 Israeli to Palestinian